 Most people know about location, inspection and building permits – but did you know you are required to get a licence for your background music?

-Having background music in your store can be a game-changer for retail – studies have found that music has an influence on shopper behaviour: from how long they spend in a store, to what they choose to buy and how much they are willing to purchase (check out this interesting article by Business Insider).
+Having background music in your store can be a game-changer for retail – studies have found that music has an influence on shopper behaviour: from how long they spend in a store, to what they choose to buy and how much they are willing to purchase.

 However, it isn’t as simple as just turning on the radio or making a playlist of your favourite songs – make sure you get the correct licence for the music you are looking to play.